Letterkenny Rovers F.C.

-Letterkenny Rovers Football Club (An Cumann Peile Leitir Ceanainn) is an association football club from Ireland, currently competing in the Ulster Senior League.
-The club is based in Letterkenny and the team play their home games at Leckview Park.
+Letterkenny Rovers Football Club (An Cumann Peile Leitir Ceanainn) is an association football club based in Letterkenny, County Donegal.
+Their senior men's team competes in the Donegal Junior League's Premier Division and plays their home games at Leckview Park.

-The club work closely with League of Ireland Premier Division side Finn Harps.
-Letterkenny Rovers also compete in the FAI Senior Cup.
+The club won a historic treble in the 2024/25 season, winning the Donegal League Premier Division, the Brian McCormick Sports Cup, and Ulster Cup without a single defeat.

 History

 The club was formed in 1936 as Letterkenny Crusaders before being given its current name in 1954.
+Sources differ on the exact date with May 1957 and 1962 also cited as formation years.
+However, the official club website states that the club was renamed Letterkenny Rovers in 1962.

+The club won back-to-back Donegal League titles in the 1980/81 and 1981/82 seasons before going on to become one of the founding members of the Ulster Senior League in 1986.

 At the end of 2006, the club began preparation for an application for a semi-professional license to compete in the new A Championship but the Championship was cancelled at the end of the 2011 season.
 However, in 2010, the club erected a new 200 seater stand at Leckview Park in phase one of the re-development of the venue.

 The 2015/2016 season saw Rovers, under the guidance of Eamon McConigley, achieve notable success.
-Having overcome Derry City Reserves to win the Knockalla Caravans Cup, the first-team went on to reach the final of the FAI Intermediate Cup at the Aviva Stadium, going down 5-0 to Crumlin United.
+Having overcome Derry City Reserves to win the Knockalla Caravans Cup, the first-team went on to reach the final of the FAI Intermediate Cup at the Aviva Stadium, going down 5–0 to Crumlin United.

+The 2021/22 season saw Rovers win the Donegal League Division Two at the first attempt upon its re-entry to the Donegal Junior League under the guidance of Stephen McConnell.

+Following the disbandment of the Ulster Senior League (USL) at the end of the 2022/23 season, the club’s senior men's team returned to junior football.
+Letterkenny Rovers were the only club to have participated in every season of the USL.

+The 2023/24 season, saw Rovers win the Donegal League First Division and the Brian McCormick Sports Cup.

+The 2024/25 season saw the club achieve a historic treble by winning the Donegal Junior League Premier Division, the Brian McCormick Sports Cup, and Ulster Junior Cup without a single defeat.